-Due to?how this addiction affects the brain, it is not often something that can be overcome without help.
+Due to how this addiction affects the brain, it is not often something that can be overcome without help.
 Along with medical treatments, counseling and behavioral therapies can help millions of people regain control over their lives.
-Buprenorphine/naloxone, also known as SUBOXONE Film, is a way for the patient to treat?his/her addiction at home discreetly and effectively.
-After taking the SUBOXONE Film, a patient will need to seek counseling to learn how to deal with the after-effects of the addiction.
+Buprenorphine/naloxone, also known as Opioid Treatment Film, is a way for the patient to treat his/her addiction at home discreetly and effectively.
+After taking the Opioid Treatment Film, a patient will need to seek counseling to learn how to deal with the after-effects of the addiction.
 With an effective treatment plan, the patient will be able to recover from their addiction.

 Opioid addiction is a disease that changes the way the body and the brain functions.
 For more information on dealing with your addiction, call Pain and Spine Specialists today.

 Pain and Spine Specialists treats many conditions and injuries of the back, neck, and spine by taking a whole-person approach to care.
 Our focus is getting you back on your feet in good health.
 In Maryland call 301.703.8767, or call 724.603.3560 in Pennsylvania to make an appointment.